-&lt;sup>9According to the International Organization for Standardization (ISO 8373:201), an industrial robot is an "automatically controlled, reprogrammable, multipurpose manipulator, programmable in three or more axes, which can be either fixed in place or mobile for use in industrial automation applications".
+8According to the International Organization for Standardization (ISO 8373:201), an industrial robot is an "automatically controlled, reprogrammable, multipurpose manipulator, programmable in three or more axes, which can be either fixed in place or mobile for use in industrial automation applications."

-&lt;sup>10This adjustment is critical in our cross-country sample that includes Western European countries with moderate growth rates and Central Eastern European countries which were growing faster and converging with Western Europe thanks to rising total factor productivity and capital accumulation (Żuk & Savelin, 2018).
+9This adjustment is critical in our cross-country sample that includes Western European countries with moderate growth rates and Central Eastern European countries which were growing faster and converging with Western Europe thanks to rising total factor productivity and capital accumulation (Żuk & Savelin, 2018).